Sebbs128/Florio/README.md

   - (there are still some edge cases to work out in the parsing)
 - analysing the parsed text to identify the longest word, longest definition, and set of characters in "normalised" words
 - exporting to a Microsoft Excel (.xlsx) file (mostly to assist in identifying parsing issues)
+- exporting an ONNX (.onnx) file containing a vector embeddings model fitted from the normalised words as trigrams, and testing looking up words from an in-memory vector database.

 ## Credits and Sources